 As you gain more career capital, the script flips.
 The prize is a lot of quality options.
-The price is picking the right options to continue growing.
+The price of freedom is picking the right options to continue growing.

 Sometimes the best option is not even on the menu.
 After all, the menu only covers what’s in-season and has been done repeatedly.
 The brilliance of the internet is that you can learn and do pretty much anything without permission.

 You can create your own options.
 Or as Tim Urban would say, become a chef.

 This is a major mindset shift, especially if you’ve been a cook following recipes your whole life.
 It requires asking: what do you want?